Background

 REBOA: practical safety principles

-- Registry data demonstrate feasibility but also emphasize complication risk and the need for appropriate indications and rapid definitive hemostasis pathways.
-[14]
+- Registry data and meta-analyses demonstrate feasibility but also emphasize complication risk and the need for appropriate indications and rapid definitive hemostasis pathways.
+(Du 2016) (Castellini 2021)

-- When comparing REBOA with resuscitative thoracotomy, observational data suggest outcome differences are highly dependent on patient selection and timing.
-[16]
+- When comparing REBOA with resuscitative thoracotomy (RT), observational data and registry analyses suggest outcome differences are highly dependent on patient selection, injury patterns, and timing.
+(Brenner 2018)π (Cralley 2026)

 Open Surgical Approaches